TruRating/.github/.github/PULL_REQUEST_TEMPLATE.md

 -->

 - [ ] Local unit tests
-- [ ] Local integration tests
+- [ ] Local integration tests (i.e. Component Tests)
-- [ ] Environment system tests
+- [ ] Environment system tests (i.e. Integration Tests)
 - [ ] Tested in production

 <!--
 ## Checklist

 - [ ] JIRA Issue(s) ID in PR title and commits
-- [ ] I have rebased my changes onto the head of the target branch before opening this PR
+- [ ] I have resolved any merge conflicts with the head of the target branch before opening this PR
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas